c-stev/CSI-4900/README.md

 ## Acknowledgments

 This project is supervised by Professor Mohammad Alnabhan as part of the CSI 4900 honors course at the University of Ottawa.
+The use of the folder "PHEME_instruction" and its contents are credited to Professor Mohammad Alnabhan

 ## Notes

-Currently the only raw data that hasn't been uploaded to the repository is Pheme.
-Everything else is available
+All data should be available